handnot2/samly/README.md

 +   `Samly` initiated sign-in/sign-out requests send `RelayState` to IdP and expect to get that back.
 Mismatched or missing `RelayState` in IdP responses to SP initiated requests will fail (with HTTP `403 access_denied`).
 +   Besides the `RelayState`, the request and response `idp_id`s must match.
 Reponse is rejected if they don't.
++   `Samly` makes the original request ID that an auth response corresponds to in `Samly.Subject.in_response_to` field.
+It is the responsibility of the consuming application to use this information along with the validity period in the assertion to check for **replay attacks**.
+The consuming application should use the `pre_session_create_pipeline` to perform this check.
+You may need a database or a distributed cache such as memcache in a clustered setup to keep track of these request IDs for their validity period to perform this check.
+Be aware that `in_response_to` field is **not** set when IDP initialized authorization flow is used.
 +   OOTB SAML requests and responses are signed.
 +   Signature digest method supported: `SHA256`.
     > Some Identity Providers may be using `SHA1` by default.